- What is a Snippet Box

 Simple, Use <meta name=”googlebot” content=”nosnippet”> tag on your pages of interest.
 This will remove all snippets on your page, including those in regular search results.

 How can I optimize for visibility in Google’s Snippet Boxes?

 Now, this is the most important part, it’s not that complicated.
 It’s called 5 Ws and 1H formula 🙂

 Here are few quick tips:

-1) Find out questions users are asking across online media related to your product, offering or service – One can also using the keyword tool, social media listening tools, and direct suggestions in google search and so on to do so.
+1) Find out questions users are asking across online media related to your product, offering or service – One can also using the keyword tool, social media listening tools, and direct suggestions in google search or semrush and so on to do so.

 2) Who, what, when, where, Why and how (the 5Ws & 1 H) – try organizing your content using these to answer most probable questions your target group of customers might be asking online.
 One can also look at having a product/services focused dedicated FAQ section on homepages of each product/services or offering you may have. the primary objective should be to make your answers as explicit as possible within your content, web pages, paragraphs, infographics, and charts.